How long are appointments?

-While I do not take insurance, you may still be able to use your health insurance to offset some of the cost of our sessions, using “out-of-network” benefits.
+However, if you have a PPO plan with "out-of-network" benefits, you may still be able to use your health insurance to offset some of the cost of our sessions.
 I will provide an itemized receipt (a “super-bill”) that you can submit to your insurance company directly for reimbursement.
 Be aware that insurance companies do not reimburse my full fee, but rather a percentage (typically 50-80%) of the “usual and customary” fee, which is determined by the insurance company.
 Please check with your insurance company about your plan’s mental health coverage, as policies can vary considerably.

 Please contact me to discuss fees.